top of page

 IDENTIFYING THE DEFICIENCIES

-Firstly, the research reveals the limitations of the current condition of data-driven health-products in IoT service based on exist literatures and raises the research challenges.
+Firstly, the study analyses the limitations of the current condition of data-driven health-products in IoT service based on exist literatures and raises the research challenges.

 Threaten to privacy and autonomy